wejdansaleh/Capstone-Project/README.md

 # Challenge:
- Error: vector memory exhausted (limit reached)!!
+ - Error: vector memory exhausted (limit reached)!!
- For that, all the algorithims was apply on select "10000" random sample.
+ By try to take a saple befor split the data into train and test data set.

 # Future work:
 - Based on the information about existing ransomware families at a time, we can detect the emergence of a new ransomware on the Bitcoin blockchain.